ILLGrenoble/webx-dev-env/README.md

 This generates a Docker image called `webx-dev-env-ubuntu:22.04`.

+> Please note that all the docker images are available pre-built on ghcr.io as described below.

 ## Running a dev environment

 The dev environment runs an Xfce4 desktop manager.
 For this to be useful for the WebX Engine development you need to: